 Teddy, an otherwise unidentifiable mix of unicorn and virgin fleece, was born on the cold streets of Los Angeles.
 He was discovered in a cardboard box at four weeks old, surrounded by his dead brothers and sisters (RIP), but otherwise alone.

 Credit for Teddy's adoption goes to Quinn's wife Dana who veered across six lanes of traffic upon seeing Teddy in a rescue shelter's window.
+Fifteen missed calls later, Quinn was introduced to the next love of his life, and nothing has been the same, since.

-He is named after the greatest hitter of all-time, Ted Williams.
+Teddy is named after the greatest hitter of all-time, Ted Williams.
 Bringing a unique perspective to Important, Not Important, Teddy's concerns range from food waste to population growth.